grafana/tempo/example/docker-compose/local/readme.md

                                                               0.0.0.0:9411->9411/tcp,:::9411->9411/tcp
 ```

-If local_temo_1 is showing as exited, check the logs
+If `local_temo_1` is showing as exited, check the logs:
 ```console
 docker logs local_tempo_1 -f
 ```
-If it's showing a permissions error make sure the tempo-data directory exists in the same place as the docker-compose.yaml and that it's writeable by the docker containers.
-An easy fix for local dev is
+If it's showing a permissions error, make sure the `tempo-data` directory exists in the same place as the `docker-compose.yaml` and that it's writeable by the docker containers.
+An easy fix for local dev is:
 ```console
 chmod 777 tempo-data
 ```

 And then bring the stack up again.

-2. If you're interested you can see the wal/blocks as they are being created.
+2. If you're interested, you can see the WAL/blocks as they are being created.

 ```console
 ls tempo-data/